-- Include a glossary to explain terminologies in the application.
+- Include a glossary: This explains the terminologies in the application.

-Lessons learned regarding the other two phases include:
+Lessons learned regarding the other two multilingual software testing phases include:

 - When writing test cases and defects, do not translate the terminology and UI elements into English.
 Keeping those words in their original non-translated form actually will help testers execute and track the test cases.

-- Create an ‘English->Unknown’ language glossary to be used internally by the testing team.
+- Create an ‘English->Unknown’ language glossary to be used internally by the language software testing team.
 The glossary should include the most common terminology and include as many words as possible.

 In addition to the testing specific lessons learned, here are a few more tips: